-The process to set up AdWords account differs from that for AdSense as these are two different advertising platforms offered by Google.
+The process to set up Google Ads account differs from that for AdSense as these are two different advertising platforms offered by Google.

-The process to set up an AdWords account is much simpler and can be done in a few minutes.
-All you need is a Google account using which you can sign in to AdWords or Google Ads and select your currency and time zone.
+The process to set up an Google Ads account is much simpler and can be done in a few minutes.
+All you need is a Google account using which you can sign in to Google Ads and select your currency and time zone.
 And voila!
 You can start advertising by creating your campaign.

 Setting up an AdSense account requires a few more steps than that.
 You need to fill the following mandatory information before you can register for AdSense.